acrylian/zenponsive/README.md

 TODO
 ----
-- Extra version useing `flexbox` for modern browsers possibly
+- In the future using `flexbox` for modern browsers possibly…